AdobeDocs/cc-everywhere/src/pages/guides/tutorials/full-editor.md

 ### Importing and Initializing

 The HTML content is not overly important; let's focus on the JavaScript side of things first.
 Open the project in your code editor of choice.
-In `main.js`, remove everything below the Spectrum `import` statements.
+In `main.js`, remove everything below the Spectrum `import` statements—we'll rebuild it from scratch.

 ```js
 import "./style.css";